Iain McLaren

 Can banks use cloud services?

 The Australian banking regulator (APRA) just released an information paper on ‘shared computing services’, including cloud computing.
 Can banks still use cloud services?
-1. The banking regulator (APRA) has just released …
+1. APRA has just released an information paper Can …

 Suppliers make more money by signing tougher contracts